yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/connect-to-cluster.md

 For each of the clients below, the steps assume that you have:

-- Added the required client certificates to the `~/.yugabytedb` directory (or a directory specified using the `--certs_for_clients_dir` option).
+- Added the required client certificates to the `~/.yugabytedb` directory (or a directory specified using the `--certs_for_clients_dir` flag).
 For details, see [Create client certificates](../client-certificates).
 - [Enabled client-to-server encryption](../client-to-server) on the YB-TServer nodes of your YugabyteDB cluster.
 - [Enabled server-to-server encryption](../server-to-server) on the YugabyteDB cluster.

 ## ysqlsh

-To open the YSQL shell (`ysqlsh`) using a YugabyteDB cluster with encryption enabled, you need to add configuration options (flags) to the

 The `ysqlsh` CLI is available in the `bin` directory of your YugabyteDB home directory.

 To connect to a remote YugabyteDB cluster, you need to have a local copy of `ysqlsh` available.
 You can use the `ysqlsh` CLI available on a locally installed YugabyteDB.

-To open the local `ysqlsh` CLI and access your YugabyteDB cluster, run `ysqlsh` with the following configuration options set:
+To open the local `ysqlsh` CLI and access your YugabyteDB cluster, run `ysqlsh` with the following flags set:

 - host: `-h <node-ip-address>` (required for remote node; default is `127.0.0.1`)
 - port: `-p <port>` (optional; default is `5433`)